magomimmo/modern-cljs/doc/tutorial-04.md

 > only to use, as server-side devs, but for smart client-side devs as
 > well.
 Application logic is moving fast from server-side to
 > client-side and all of us, as server-side devs, never had much love
-> for that LISP dressed in C running in the browser.
-We now have the
+> for that LISP dressed in C running in the browser and name JS.
+We now
-> opportunity to see the best LISP ever *running in the browser* and we
+> have the opportunity to see the best LISP ever *running in the
-> should try to bring client-side programmers with us.
-Otherwise, we
+> browser* and we should try to bring client-side programmers with
-> risk seeing said LISP in C's clothing *running on the server-side*
+> us.
+Otherwise, we risk seeing said LISP in C's clothing *running on
-> too.
+> the server-side* too.

 ## Registration form